OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-CIBA-1_ID1.md

 9. shall support refresh tokens
 10. shall issue access tokens with an expiry no greater than 900 seconds and no less than 300 seconds
 11. shall always include an acr claim in the `id_token`
-12. shall require the Signed Authentication Request to contain nbf and exp claims that limit the lifetime of the request to no more than 10 minutes;
+12. shall require the Signed Authentication Request to contain nbf and exp claims that limit the lifetime of the request to no more than 10 minutes
+13. shall issue ciba auth request acknowledgements with a minimum expiry of 6 minutes;

 ### Confidential client